schrepfler/sequence-diagram-generator/README.md

 Sequence Diagram Generator
 =====================

-This project can be used to generate sequence diagrams from the command line.
+This project can be used to generate sequence diagrams from the command line after defining the diagram with a simple DSL.
+It's a node wrapper around js-sequence-diagrams, check this page for DSL syntax http://bramp.github.io/js-sequence-diagrams/

 Requirements
 --------------